 “Gutfeld!” isn’t going away.

 New data points, courtesy of Fox News, should send shivers down the spine of Colbert and co.
+Even the Not Ready for Prime Time Players at “Saturday Night Live” can learn a thing or two from the late-night newbie.

-Gutfeld! posted double-digit percent growth since the same quarter last year in total viewers and A25-54 and averaged nearly 2 million viewers and 344,000 with A25-54 this quarter, outpacing ABC’s Jimmy Kimmel Live! and NBC’s The Tonight Show with Jimmy Fallon in total viewers.
+Gutfeld! posted double-digit percent growth since the same quarter last year in total viewers and A25-54 and averaged nearly 2 million viewers and 344,000 with A25-54 this quarter, outpacing ABC’s Jimmy Kimmel Live! and NBC’s The Tonight Show starring Jimmy Fallon in total viewers.
 FNC’s late night show also bested Comedy Central’s The Daily Show and TBS’ Full Frontal with Samantha Bee across the board in total viewers and the younger 25-54 demo.

 Fox News, known for attracting an older audience, is reversing course when it comes to late night TV viewers.